These are the best mesh Wi-Fi routers you can buy

 Bottom line

 Mesh wireless systems need to do two things right: be reliable and provide coverage everywhere you need it.
-All the kits on our list do a great job at both.
+It's also worth considering if you even need a mesh system since many of the best wireless routers are a big enough upgrade without mesh support.
+On the other hand, if you need extra coverage, there's a mesh system for just about any set of needs, and all the kits on our list do a great job at both.
 Sometimes, though, it's the tiny details that decide which product is best for you.

-Overall, Eero offers the best total package in our opinion.
-It's fast with a dedicated backhaul channel so you can connect everything with no loss in speeds and it's dead simple to set up.
-We also love the small footprint of the satellite devices and how easy they are to fit behind things like a bookshelf or desk.
+And if you need additional speed, our roundup of the best Wi-Fi 6 mesh routers should be your next read.

-Eero also has an excellent app that guides you through everything from setting it all up to adding more units or changing the user settings.
-The time and attention to detail in both the hardware and the app is impressive, and we think anyone in the market for a new WI-Fi setup would love what Eero has to offer.
+Overall, Eero manages to offer the best total package.
+It has enough speed for most average users while keeping its physical footprint small enough to blend in with the decor in any room.
+It's also nice that you can upgrade your Eero mesh down the line with faster routers.
+Eero also has an excellent app that guides you through everything from setting it up to adding more units or changing the user settings.
+The time and attention to detail in both the hardware and the app is impressive, and we think anyone in the market for a new Wi-Fi setup would love what Eero has to offer.

 Credits — The team that worked on this guide